-Could you explain your job to someone else inside of twenty seconds?
+Could you explain your job to someone else in twenty seconds?

 How long do you think it would take to train them to the level you were when you’d been working for a month?